-KPMG, our current auditor, who will audit the financial statements for the year ending 31 December 2024, is expected to resign shortly after completion of the audit of the Company's financial statements for the year ending 31 December 2024.
+KPMG, our current auditor, is expected to resign shortly after completing the audit of these Company's financial statements for the year ended 31 December 2024.

-During the two years ended 31 December 2023 and 31 December 2022 and any subsequent interim period there were no disagreements with KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which disagreements if not resolved to their satisfaction would have caused them to make reference in connection with their opinion to the subject matter of the disagreement.
+During the two years ended 31 December 2024 and 31 December 2023 and any subsequent interim period there were no disagreements with KPMG on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedures, which disagreements if not resolved to their satisfaction would have caused them to make reference in connection with their opinion to the subject matter of the disagreement.

-Steve Cutler Rónán Murphy 23 April 2024
+Steve Cutler Rónán Murphy 29 April 2025